stargatedaw/stargate/src/README.md

 [See the building instructions](../docs/building.md "Building")

 # Architecture
 The UI is written in Python and PyQt.
+PyQt5 and PyQt6 are both supported, presently the default is PyQt5 because most package managers do not have PyQt6 at the time of this writing.
+You can specify PyQt6 by passing in the environment variable `_USE_PYQT6=1`.
+If PyQt6 is available, and PyQt5 is not, then PyQt6 will be used without any additional configuration.
+Once PyQt6 is available in Debian stable, Fedora, MinGW and Homebrew, PyQt5 will be deprecated and removed.

 The audio/dsp engine is written in C and can be run one of 2 ways:
-- A separate process, communicating OSC over TCP sockets (default on Linux)
+- A separate process, communicating over UDP sockets (default on Linux)
 - A shared library (.so, .dll, .dylib) (default on Windows and Mac)

 The separate process has the following advantages: